How to Detect Moisture Under Hardwood Floors

 Focus attention on:

 Localized symptoms provide stronger evidence of hidden moisture than widespread uniform changes.
-For example, distortion near a refrigerator or dishwasher may indicate water line leakage beneath the flooring.
+For example, distortion near a refrigerator, dishwasher, sink wall, exterior door, or bathroom transition may indicate water moving beneath the flooring from a nearby source.

 Surface inspection should include areas that rarely receive direct attention, such as corners beneath furniture or sections near wall edges.
 These areas often show early warning signs because moisture accumulates in low-traffic zones.